 Our aim is to reduce our energy consumption and become a carbon neutral business.
-We have a ground source heat pump along with energy efficient light bulbs, wherever possible in existing fittings.
+We have a ground source heat pump (and air source for the Stables) along with energy efficient light bulbs, wherever possible in existing fittings.

 We have a good recycling system for everything that can be recycled on the Isle of Man.
 All our windows are double glazed, argon filled, low-e glazing with tight seals.

 We are continually striving to reduce our carbon footprint on the farm.
 Should you have any suggestions on how we can improve upon our policies, please talk to one of the family.

 Here are a few examples of how you can help us achieve our goal and ultimately help the environment whilst staying with us:

 We invite you to switch off lights when not needed and close windows if the heating is on, especially when you leave your room.
 Please also switch any appliances off that are not in use, including turning the TV off rather than leaving it on standby.
 The Energy Saving Trust provides information on what you can do at home.